-The accounts for the School Fund are to be maintained by the SBMA under the scrutiny of the School Business Manager.
-All income and expenditure will be entered promptly in the accounts by the SBMA.
-The SBMA will produce a monthly bank reconciliation following receipt of bank statements.
+The accounts for the School Fund are to be maintained by the Office Assistant under the scrutiny of the School Business Manager.
+All income and expenditure will be entered promptly in the accounts by the Office Assistant.

 3.2 Signatories